kksgandhi/personal_site/empathy is not endorsement.md

 The tagline of the show is "empathy is not endorsement" which I really like.

-You can understand what someone has done, why they've done it, even feel for them, without advocating for them or the things they've done.
+You can understand what someone has done, why they've done it, [[everyone deserves love and compassion, but...|even feel for them,]] without advocating for them or the things they've done.